 While Sudden Infant Death can strike any infant, researches have noted several factors that may increase a baby's risk.

-- The Triple-Risk Model describes three conditions, that when combined, may lead to a death from SIDS.
+Triple-Risk Model for examining Sudden Infant Death Syndrome (SIDS).
+The Triple-Risk Model defines three conditions, that when combined, may lead to a death from SIDS.